Modola: Career

-Modola began her music career in 2024, and that same year, she signed a deal with PG Records.
+Modola began her music career in 2024, and that same year, she signed a deal with PG Records Entertainment.
 She gained recognition after the release of her 2025 single "Talk", which went viral on TikTok and debuted at number 59 on the Nigerian TurnTable 100 charts,on 27 March 2025, number 55 on Top Streaming Songs, accompanied by a music video.
-Modola also performed at the 2025 Royal Albert Hall concert alongside Diamond Platnumz and Tiwa Savage, held at the Royal Albert Hall on June 2025.
+Modola also performed at the 2025 Royal Albert Hall concert alongside Diamond Platnumz and Tiwa Savage, held at the Royal Albert Hall in June 2025.
 On 28 March 2025, she ranked at number 7 on TurnTables NXT Emerging Top Artistes.
-She cites artists such as Beyoncé, Micheal Jackson, and Rihanna as major influences on her style.
 Emmanuel Daraloye praised the song's production, called it a fire-cracker single.

 Modola released her debut extended play New Light On 31 July 2025 under PG Records.
 The six-song project included the singles "Billing" and "No Stress," of which reached number 47 on the Tanzania Music Chart.
 Reviewing for Premium Times, Friday Omosola described the ep as a balance of cohesion and versatility".
+In September 2025, during the United States Mission Grand Showcase Concert, Modola performed alongside Herlin Riley, Made Kuti, Yinka Davies, Jerry Omole, and Timi Dakolo.
 On 17 October 2025, she performed at the 2025 edition of Felabration, a yearly concert dedicated to Fela Kuti at the New Afrika Shrine.
-To promote the EP, Modola embarked on a University tour titled The New Light Tour on November 5, 2025.
+To promote the EP, Modola embarked on a university tour titled The New Light Tour on November 5, 2025.
 The tour visited University of Abuja, Calabar, Ibadan and Yaba College of Technology in Lagos.